Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-apps/nc-notes.rst

 .........................
 #.
 Download the Nextcloud Notes app from your favorite app store (Aurora, F-Droid, or Play Store).

 #.
 On the opening screen, select your existing Nextcloud account.
-If one does not exist, make sure to start with your :ref:`client setup<nextcloud-setup>` or you can hit "Add Account," then create an app passcode QR under Nextcloud's main top-right menu -> Personal Settings -> Security and scan it to grant access.
+If one does not exist, make sure to start with your :ref:`client setup<nextcloud-setup>` or you can hit "Add Account," then create an app passcode QR under Nextcloud's main top-right menu -> Personal Settings -> Hamburger (3 lines) Menu > Security > Devices & Sessions > _Create new app password_ and scan it to grant access.

 #.
 You existing notes will now sync, or you can create your first note to test!